iamrachitajain/ecommerce-bookstore/README.md

+#####in terminal
->Make a new folder
+>Make a new folder.
->Make run.py file and shop folder
+>Make run.py file and shop folder in the new foler.
->Make the other files and folders in shop folder
+>Make the other files and folders in shop folder.
 >Go to shop folder:
 >shop>> pip3 install flask
 >shop>> pip3 install flask-SQLAlchemy

->go to your new folder
+>Go to your new folder
->your new folder name
->python3
+>enter python3
 >>> from run import db
 >>> db.create_all()